 Budgeting.
 Yuck.
 Many people think that’s an ugly word, especially when used in conjunction with your wedding.
-But it’s not what you think.
+But when the average cost of a wedding in 2018 is over $33,000 nationally it is NECESSARY.
+However, it’s not what you think.
 Really.
 It doesn’t mean you can’t have a beautiful wedding.
 It just means that you will go into the planning prepared, knowing how much your special day will cost.

 Even if you are not paying for all or any of the wedding, preparing a budget from the beginning will keep surprises, and quite possibly bad feelings, from emerging during the planning and booking of your dream wedding.
 Money can sometimes cause rifts in families, and that is exacerbated by the fact that so many families just DO NOT WANT TO TALK ABOUT MONEY.
 But that is the last thing you want or need.

 If you are unsure of who traditionally pays for what, please read our blog post by Lauren Hicks.
 She’s done a terrific job of explaining everything you need to know.